-- Hold elected officials accountable.
+- Hold elected officials & public leaders accountable.
 ProgressMass works to inform the media and the public when Massachusetts' elected leaders put special interests ahead of the public interest and the progressive values that benefit and create opportunity for us all.

 - Win advances in progressive public policy.
 Working closely with and in support of other progressive organizations, ProgressMass offers concerned citizens effective strategies to make their voices heard on critical policy decisions that impact our quality of life.